standard-software/WindowTabs/README.md

 ### Disable Feature

-Temporarily disable WindowTabs functionality via tray menu:
+- All tab functionality can be temporarily disabled without quitting WindowTabs.
+- Useful when using an app in full-screen mode.

 ### Tab Group Persistence

-WindowTabs preserves your tab group configuration across restarts and when disabled:
+- WindowTabs preserves your tab group configuration across restarts and when disabled.

 ### Watchdog Auto-Restart

-- WindowTabs may occasionally freeze in certain situations:
+- WindowTabs may occasionally freeze in the following situations; in those cases the watchdog mechanism detects the unresponsive state and automatically restarts the application.
   - Switching monitors
   - Waking from sleep or hibernate
   - Changing Windows display settings
-- A watchdog mechanism automatically detects unresponsive states and restarts the application
-- Tab group configuration is preserved and restored after restart
+- Tab group configuration is preserved and restored on restart.

 ## Settings